Ada-Developers-Academy/core-pses/10/graph-components.md

 ### !explanation

-Example Steps for a recursive, O(n) solution:
+Example Steps for a solution utilizing depth first search

-1. Create helper function (this will have one argument, which is the current node whose height we are calculating)
+1. Create a helper function to run depth first search on a subgraph
-1. In helper function, deal with the edge case of a node that is None
+1. In the main function, create variables to hold the resulting list of subgraphs and a variable to hold the list of all visited nodes
-1. In helper function, return 1 (to count the current level) + maximum(helper on current's left and right subtrees)
-1. In main height function, deal with edge case of root node being None
-1. In main height function, call helper function with the root.
+1. For each node in the graph:
+    1. If the node has not been visited:
+        1. Create a temporary list to hold all of the nodes in the subgraph
+        1. Perform a depth first traversal on the subgraph using the helper function
+        1. Add the temporary list containing the subgraph to the list of subgraphs
+1. Return the list of subgraphs

 ### !end-explanation